amitjoy/osgi-messaging/README.md

 2. The requester should always provide a `correlation ID` in the request message
 3. The remote resource or the responder (subscriber) doesn't care about the `correlation ID` at all since the correlation ID will be mapped automatically when replying back to the requester
 4. The remote resource or the responder (subscriber) remains always data agnostic and just cares about the resource that needs to accessed by the requester and the request message payload (Refer to the example below)
-5. The response codes and messages must never be added by the remote resource.
+5. The response codes and messages **must never** be added by the remote resource application explicitly.
 It will automatically be done internally while replying to the requester.
 6. It is recommended that the requester sets a timeout to the requested message to control the amount of time that it waits for a response from the remote resource or edge device.
 If a response is not received within the timeout interval, the server can expect that either the edge device or the resource is offline.
-7. It is recommended to *never* use the control topic for unsolicited events where the remote resource or edge device periodically sends updates
+7. It is recommended to **never** use the control topic for unsolicited events where the remote resource or edge device periodically sends updates

 #### MQTT Application on Remote Device

-Any remote device can introduce MQTT application to leverage this remote resource management functionality.
+Any remote device can introduce MQTT application to leverage the remote resource management functionality.

 You just need to implement `in.bytehue.messaging.mqtt5.remote.api.MqttApplication`.